frankpablo/smith-site/docs/teaching/csc250/lecture-05.md

 A Map of what we'll be doing in class
 -------------------------------------

-#### What are we going to do?
+### What are we going to do?

 As we mentioned last class, We are going to analyze what types of problems can be solved with minimal "machinery".

 * what can we do with a specific type of "machine", or in other words: "what types of problems can we solve?"
-* Another way to look at it is: "Giva problem A, what is the minimal "machine" that can help me solve it.
+* Another way to look at it is: "Given problem A, what is the minimal "machine" that can help me solve it.